With the “TEAN – Read the Clock” app, everyone can learn how to read the time on an analog clock at their own pace and in their own individual way.

 How to work with this app

-To run the quiz, the user first selects a clock dial (#1 .. #9) by clicking on the arrows at the top.
-Then he selects the level he wants to work with by clicking on the arrows below the clock dial.
+To run the quiz, first choose a clock dial (#1 .. #9) by clicking on the arrows at the top.
+Then choose the level by clicking on the arrows below the clock dial.

 This quiz is divided into 20 levels forming 5 groups from very easy to very difficult.

-The first group (levels 1-4) uses only full hours, the second (levels 5-8) adds half hours, the third (levels 9-12) quarter hours and in the fourth group (levels 13 -16) we work with 5-minute intervals.
-Then there is still the “super-fast” group (levels 17-20) which starts from peak hours to arrive at 5-minutes with a very short response time.
+The first group (levels 1-4) uses only full hours, the second group (levels 5-8) adds half hours, the third group (levels 9-12) quarter hours and in the fourth group (levels 13 -16) we work with 5-minute intervals.
+The “super-fast” group (levels 17-20) goes from full hours to 5-minutes with a very short response time.
 Within each of the first four groups the same type of question is asked to the user, but the time available to answer becomes increasingly shorter.

 For the first level of each group (1,5,9,13), the response time is not limited.
 For the second it is 7 seconds, for the third it is 5 and then 3 seconds.
 Super-fast levels (17-20) require a reaction in less than 2 seconds.